 A booster shot now could offer protection to your infant once born

-"Pregnancy can be both a special time and also a stressful time, and pregnancy during a pandemic is an added concern for family," said Dr. Rochelle Walensky, director of the CDC.
+"Pregnancy can be both a special time and also a stressful time, and pregnancy during a pandemic is an added concern for family," says Dr. Rochelle Walensky, director of the CDC.
 Talk to your doctor about the benefits of vaccination and any potential risks you're worried about.

 Getting vaccinated in pregnancy can offer significant benefits to your baby: